 Recertification is the process whereby the Board identifies for the public those Diplomates who have met the Board's criteria for basic continuing education and have demonstrated a fund of knowledge and expertise in the care of patients whose cases were reviewed by the Board at the time of the exam.

-As with certification, recertification is valid for ten-years, extending by a decade the expiration date of the original or previously recertified certificate, subject to Maintenance of Certification (MOC).
+As with certification, recertification is valid for ten years, extending by a decade the expiration date of the original or previously recertified certificate, subject to the Life Long Learning Program.
 Prior to certificate expiration, physicians are offered, by invitational letter, three separate opportunities to recertify.
 For example, physicians who originally certified in 1989 may elect to sit for the recertification examination in October of 2016, 2017 or 2018, before expiration of their current certificate in February of 2019.
 In such case, regardless of which year is selected, the recertification certificate will then have a 10 year extended expiration date of February 28, 2029, subject to MOC.

-Beginning with the 2017 recertification process, invitations to recertify will be emailed in January to all Diplomates eligible to enter the recertification process in that calendar year.
-The recertification exam application is due March 1.
+Beginning with the 2017 recertification process, invitations to recertify will be emailed and mailed in February to all Diplomates eligible to enter the recertification process in that calendar year.
+The recertification process application is due to be completed online via the “Diplomate Portal” on the ABU website by April 1.
 An application fee for recertification is no longer required, however, candidates must be current with payment of the ABU Annual Certificate Fee.
-Recertification applications may be submitted after March 1 with a $750 late fee.
-After March 15, no further applications will be accepted.
+Recertification applications may be submitted after April 1 with a $750 late fee.
+After April 15, no further applications will be accepted.

 The recertification examination is held annually on one of two dates in late October.
 In June, candidates will receive instructions relating to registration for the computerized exam, offered at Pearson VUE testing centers nationwide.
 Approved candidates may take the exam on either date.